Raquel Dancho: Political career

-In 43rd Canadian Parliament

 Following the defeat of the Conservatives in the 2019 Canadian federal election in which she prevailed in the riding of Kildonan-St. Paul, she was appointed to the Official Opposition's Shadow Cabinet by Andrew Scheer, serving as Shadow Minister for Diversity, Inclusion and Youth.

 Dancho supported Erin O'Toole in the 2020 Conservative Party of Canada leadership election.

 In November 2021 she was appointed by O'Toole the Shadow Minister for Public Safety and vice-chair of the Standing Committee on Public Safety and National Security (SECU).

-In 44th Canadian Parliament

-On 25 February 2022 interim Conservative leader Candice Bergen re-appointed Dancho the Shadow Minister for Public Safety.
+On February 25, 2022, interim Conservative leader Candice Bergen re-appointed Dancho the Shadow Minister for Public Safety.

-During the Freedom Convoy 2022 protests, Raquel opposed the Prime Minister's measures, which she sees as draconian and against fundamental freedoms.
-She also supports an end to mandates.
+She was elected vice chair of the Canadian House of Commons Standing Committee on Industry, Science and Technology in the 45th Canadian Parliament in 2025.

 Personal life

 Dancho began a relationship with Scott Gurski in 2012.
 The couple became engaged in 2018 and married in October 2021.
 In June 2023, Dancho announced that she was expecting their first child due in November.

+At the time of the 2025 Canadian federal election, she lived in East St. Paul, Manitoba.